SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :white_check_mark: Use the service to remove an item from a cart.
 In this tutorial, create a cart item and then delete the item from the cart.<br>
 :no_entry: Use the service to remove an item from a cart.
 In this tutorial, create a cart item and then delete an item from a cart.

+For more information, see the [Articles in English Grammar](https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki//005-Articles-in-English-Grammar) blog post.

 ##### Terminology

 <table class="table table-striped table-glossary techne-table">